Finding Positive Feelings for a Co-Parent

 How to do it:

-- Tell your children a story from a happier time about your co-parent.
 By telling your kids a story that paints your ex in a positive light, you’ll remind yourself of their more positive traits and give your kids a new reason to view their other parent in a positive light.

-- Cultivate gratitude toward your ex.
 If you’re still in the midst of a custody battle with your ex, it can seem impossible to be thankful for them in any way, but research shows that cultivating gratitude reduces stress and engenders positive feelings that can improve your quality of life.
 It doesn’t have to be big; something modest like feeling grateful that, despite the battle, your co-parent is interested in being a part of your child’s life, or that they remembered the custody exchange schedule this time, can help improve your mindset.

-- Forgive.
 Forgiveness is just as much a benefit for you as it is for the person being forgiven.
 Instead of letting resentment toward your ex take up valuable mental energy, give yourself the gift of forgiving and moving on.

 If you need skilled, dedicated, and experienced legal help with a New Jersey divorce or family law matter, contact the Englewood family law attorneys at Herbert & Weiss for a consultation on your case, at 201-440-6300.